Shivam-Katare/kestra_Security_Agent/README.md

 ## Vercel rollback

-If the final security summary determines that the deployment is unsafe and rollback is advised, the pipeline can:
+If the final security summary determines that the deployment is unsafe and rollback is advised, the pipeline can automatically recover the production deployment.

+This is implemented using the **Vercel REST API** together with Kestra’s **HTTP Request** tasks.

+The rollback flow can:

 1. fetch recent Vercel deployments
 2. identify the previous safe deployment
-3. reassign the production alias to that deployment
+3. reassign the production alias to that deployment using the Vercel alias API

-This gives the pipeline an automatic fallback path when a risky deployment reaches production.
+This gives the pipeline an automated fallback path when a risky deployment reaches production, even after CI/CD has already completed.

 ## Typical flow